mhndakbar/example-portfolio/README.md

 Hello there,

-This is an example of a portoflio
+This is an example of a portofolio